Water Hammer Basics

 What Can Cause Water Hammer?

-Sudden flow restriction due to valve closure or pump trip, load shedding, etc. are the most popular reasons behind water hammer phenomena.
-If any of the above is the actual cause, the pump operators can easily reduce or even eliminate the possibility of water hammer by using proper valve closure procedures.
+Sudden flow restriction due to valve closure or pump trip, load shedding, etc. is the most popular reason behind water hammer phenomena.
+If any of the above is the actual cause, the pump operators can easily reduce or even eliminate the possibility of water hammering by using proper valve closure procedures.

 Predicting Water Hammer

-Water hammer may not be so destructive in all situations.
+Water hammers may not be so destructive in all situations.
 In less severe cases, a banging or hammering noise is heard and it may also bend or move the pipe or its support.

 Difference between Water Hammer and Cavitation

 Sometimes, a water hammer or surge is confused with pump cavitation, but both are two different phenomena.
 However, cavitation can easily increase the potential risk of water hammer.
 In normal practice, cavitation itself is not always so destructive.
 The main difference between the two is that Cavitation involves the implosion of many small, localized vapor pockets whereas the water hammer involves the collapse of a single large vapor pocket.
 Cavitation damage builds up over time before causing a part to fail; conversely, a single instance of water hammer may cause catastrophic damage.